VA cash-out refinance guidelines & requirements for 2018, plus VA mortgage rates

 As an example, an eligible veteran / homeowner owns a home worth $200,000.
 Her existing loan balance is $150,000.
-She can open a VA cash out loan for up to $200,000 and receive $50,000 at closing, less closing costs.
+She can open a VA cash-out loan for up to $200,000 and receive $50,000 at closing, less closing costs.

-The VA cash out loan is an excellent tool with which veterans can raise large amounts of cash quickly.
+This loan is an excellent tool with which veterans can raise large amounts of cash quickly.